 After I recognized the truth that I had been corrupted by Satan, I immediately prayed to God to seek the appropriate truth to resolve my own corruption.
 Then, I saw these words from God: “In My kingdom all the people are honest people who are not fake or deceitful.
 On the earth, aren’t all honest ones unwelcome?
 I am not like that.
 It is good when an honest person comes to Me; I appreciate that type of person, and I also need them.
 This is My righteousness” (“The Thirty-third Utterance” in The Word Appears in the Flesh).
 “God wants people to be honest—this proves that He is disgusted with deceitful people, that He does not like them.
 Not liking deceitful people means not liking their methods or their disposition or intentions.
 That is, God does not like the way they handle things.
 In order to make God happy, we must first give up our own methods and ways of survival.
 Before we lived among people based on falsehoods, on pretensions, on lies, and we used these as our capital, the foundation of our survival, our lives and our basis as human beings.
 This is what God loathes. … Now it has been determined, and if we aren’t honest people, if our practices are not moving us in the direction of becoming an honest person in our lives and exposing our own selves, we can never gain God’s work, or His praise” (“An Honest Person Should Lay Himself Bare to Others” in Records of Christ’s Talks With Leaders and Workers of the Church).
 The clear guidance in God’s words gave me a standard for being a human being and a direction in my life—to be an honest person.
 An honest person shows a true representation of themselves and does what they say.
 There are no pretensions, no personal schemes, they don’t work for reputation or their own benefit.
 In all things they only seek to satisfy God, and to benefit people’s lives through their words and actions.
 So only an honest person is a real person, is a person that brings God joy.
 Only those who become honest people can receive His salvation and enter into God’s kingdom.
 I can no longer rely on falsehoods and pretensions in my life.
 I have to change my survival methods, resolve my own intentions in my actions, and no longer live for reputation or status.
 In all things I must focus on genuinely being a human being, acting according to God’s requirements.

 Even though I am willing to pursue being an honest person, as I have been too deeply corrupted by Satan, putting it into practice is still quite difficult; especially the moment it has to do with my reputation or status, I just lie and cheat in spite of myself.
-I remember when I was preaching the gospel and I saw that my brothers and sisters really threw themselves into their evangelism, and were winning many people for God, but my results were never very good.
+I remember when I was and I saw that my brothers and sisters really threw themselves into their evangelism, and were winning many people for God, but my results were never very good.
 I felt ashamed, and I was worried that other people would look down on me because of that.
 During those few days I had just borne witness to a new member about God’s work in the last days, and she brought two more friends to her house so that I could chat with them as well.
 But because some other things came up that day, I never made it.
 In the evening a sister asked me how many people I had converted, and without thinking I told her: “Three people.”
 After she left, I started to reproach myself: I clearly just converted one person, so why did I say three?
 Wasn’t it just for my own vanity, my own face?
 Before, when I didn’t focus on being an honest person, I told many lies without being conscious of them, but when I started focusing on it I discovered that I lied quite a lot and that these lies just fell out of my mouth.
 It seemed that I was killing myself with these lies.
 I was subject to a lot of refinement on this, and I was concerned that I was so difficult to deal with.
 I questioned myself: Will it kill you to tell the truth?
 Why don’t you just remember things?
 I was disheartened because I had never been able to truly enter into the truth of being an honest person.
 I felt that I was an utter failure as a human being and I even believed that God didn’t want to see me, this deceitful person, anymore.
 It was so difficult for me to tell the truth, and I had so many corrupt dispositions, how could I possibly change?
 It turned out that my essence was as the devil’s and I could not be saved by God.
 Sooner or later He’ll get rid of me.
 When my thoughts went there, I lost all confidence in myself and began to give up.

 Just as I was sinking into negativity and complacency, some lyrics from a hymn of God’s word sounded in my heart: “We should have one resolution: No matter how intense of an environment or what difficulties we are facing, no matter how weak and negative we are, we cannot lose our confidence in changing our disposition, nor can we lose confidence in the words of God.
 God has given mankind a promise, and He requires that man have resolution, and that they have the perseverance to receive.
 God does not like cowards, God likes people who have resolution.
 Even if you displayed much corruption, even if you walked many winding paths, or have committed many transgressions along the way; if you have resisted God, or if some of you have blasphemed against God in your heart; or if you have murmured, or have had conflicts, God will not look upon this.
 God only looks to see if you will change.
 Just as a mother understands her own child, God understands each and every person.
 He understands all the difficulties, weaknesses and requirements people have.
 Furthermore, He understands the difficulties, weaknesses and failures one will encounter throughout the process of undergoing transformation in one’s disposition.
 God understands this the best, which is why I said God searches the heart and examines the mind.
 Regardless of your weaknesses, as long as you don’t forsake the name of God, don’t leave God and don’t leave His way, then you will always have the opportunity to transform your disposition.
 If we have opportunities to change our disposition, then we have hope to continue on.
 If we have hope to continue on, then we have hope to be saved by God” (“God Likes People Who Have Resolution” in Follow the Lamb and Sing New Songs).
 These words from God really moved me; in them I saw God’s hopes and I understood that a change in disposition is not a simple thing.
 Becoming an honest person isn’t something that happens overnight, but it requires me to unceasingly pursue the truth and to have an unshakable resolution.
 At the same time I also saw that if I only relied on my own will to control and restrain myself to not tell lies, I wouldn’t be able to meet the standard of an honest person.
 I had to continue to recognize my satanic nature in God’s words, and in all things focus on dissecting my own intentions, even more so at the time of speaking or acting for the sake of reputation or status.
 Then, I could gradually practice these and through this persistent practice I would be able to achieve change.
 Thanks to God’s enlightenment and leading I have a path for putting that into practice, and I have the confidence and the resolution to continue to seek to be an honest person.